 Tilt Mechanism & Backrest

 The tilt mechanism is extremely robust and made from quality materials for longevity and usability.
-The mechanism feels like it's set at the perfect sensitivity straight out of the box, however, if you aren't pleased you are able to adjust it with the dial underneath with relative ease.
-The backrest has one lever which operates well and gives you a full 45 degree window to find the perfect working and gaming angle.
+The mechanism feels like it’s set at the perfect sensitivity straight out of the box, however, if you aren’t pleased you are able to adjust it with the dial underneath with relative ease.
+The backrest has one lever which operates well and gives you a full 45-degree window to find the perfect working and gaming angle.

 Lastly are the 2 added support pillows, one for the head with a handy strap and one for lumbar support which comes with no support straps.
 The head pillow is quite nice and has been designed with soft comfort in mind.
-It straps to the top of the back rest with total ease and can be maneuvered slightly.
+It straps to the top of the backrest with total ease and can be maneuvered slightly.
 The lumbar pillow is free running and can go pretty much anywhere.
-Amnnoyingly it does manage to end up on the floor pretty regularly and doesn't have the quality memory foam innards like the Secretlab.
+Annoyingly it does manage to end up on the floor pretty regularly and doesn’t have the quality memory foam innards like the Secretlab.
 I was a little disappointed with the lumbar pillow but something I will get over.

-Well, that's the $400 question, whether or not this chair is worth your hard earned cash.
+Well, that’s the $400 question, whether or not this chair is worth your hard-earned cash.

 I suppose that all comes down to personal preference at the end of the day.
-In all honesty this chair doesn't offer the absolute pinnacle of what is considered comfort, but it does offer a brilliant ergonomic design which provides superb back and lumbar support.
+In all honesty, this chair doesn’t offer the absolute pinnacle of what is considered comfort, but it does offer a brilliant ergonomic design that provides superb back and lumbar support.
 The build quality and materials used are of the highest quality so it certainly falls into the premium, luxury style category at a relatively reasonable price tag.